osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 ![Resolve tab](/img/book/qs/depsfromjpm.jpg)

 Click finish and save the `bnd.bnd` file.
+Goto the HelloImpl class and fix the imports.
 This should get rid of any compile errors.
 However, we now get a warning from the console that there are unresolved bundles.
 This makes sense because we added a dependency to JLine but we do not have it running as a bundle.

 So double click the `hello.bndrun` file and click on the `Resolve` button, the save the file.
 If things were done in the right order then you should see the `Hello World` again and the prompt.
 Type a few words, which are echoed in upper case, and then type `quit` with a return.
 You should now also see the `Goodbye World` because we just made the bundle commit suicide (which is not a good practice, also not in OSGi).